“A man could tell a lot about another man's station in life

 Abigail Baldwyn may not be a widow after all...

 Ever since she received word that her husband, Robert, was killed in the Civil War, Abigail has struggled to keep her Tennessee home and family together.
 Then a letter arrives claiming that Robert isn't dead, yet he has no plans to return.
 Desperate for answers, Abigail travels to Independence, Missouri, where she joins a westbound wagon train to find him.

-Leading a company along the Oregon Trail isn't part of Hoke Mathews's plans.
-But then the former cavalry scount gets a glimpse of Abigail--so elegant compared to the rest of their hardscrabble wagon community, yet spirited and resilient.
-Through every peril they encounter--snakebites, Indian raids, fevers, dangerous grudges--his bong with Abigail grows.
+Leading a company along the Oregon Trail isn't part of Hoke Mathews' plans.
+But then the former cavalry scout gets a glimpse of Abigail--so elegant compared to the rest of their hardscrabble wagon community, yet spirited and resilient.
+Through every peril they encounter--snakebites, Indian raids, fevers, dangerous grudges--his bond with Abigail grows.

 Abigail knew this journey would test her courage.
 Now it's testing her marriage vows and her heart, daring her to claim a future on her own terms in a land rich with promise.

 “Leanne Smith hits all the right notes in her debut novel, Leaving Independence.
 She sucks the reader into the mystery at the heart of the story...but it’s the deeply compelling characters and the rich historical setting that grab hold and won’t let go.
 This is master storytelling at its finest.”